MITLibraries/mitlibraries-theme-omeka/docs/architecture-decisions/0005-implement-an-accessible-navigation-system.md

 ## Context

-Our initial releases of this theme used the [SmartMenus](https://www.smartmenus.org/) library to build its navigation menus.
+Our initial releases of this theme use the [SmartMenus](https://www.smartmenus.org/) library to build its navigation menus.
 While this library is easy to implement and pretty useful, its output was flagged during usability and accessibility testing as needing some improvements.

+The problem is that, for users relying on a keyboard or a screen reader to navigate the platform, attempting to close a submenu in the navigation also causes the user follow the link to the submenu's parent page.

-The markup which the user finally interacts with looks like this:
+The markup which the user interacts with looks like this:

 ```html
 <nav aria-label="Under the Lens: Women Biologists and Chemists at MIT (1865-2024)">